crystal-lang/crystal/_posts/2013-09-04-happy-birthday-crystal.md

 end
 {% endhighlight ruby %}

-So Crystal makes it extremly easy to write tests, and at the same time gives you type safety.
+So Crystal makes it extremely easy to write tests, and at the same time gives you type safety.
 The best of both worlds.

 ## Roadmap